jetbrains-academy/introduction_to_python/Introduction/Comments/task.md

 Add a new comment to the file.

 <div class="hint">
-  Type your new comment instead of the words "add new comment here".
+  Type your new comment in the answer placeholder instead of the words "add new comment here".
 </div>